Update: This article was updated on April 10 to reflect the latest travel advisories.

 Talk to your airline and hotel

 Many airlines are waiving change fees for a limited period of time, so talk to your airline about your plans (currently booked or otherwise).
-You’ll also want to talk to them about any layovers that you may have scheduled in at-risk countries (such as China) and if there are any screenings/checkpoints that could cause a delay.
-Bottom line?
-Be sure to find out what your airline’s cancellation and rebooking policies are before you make any changes to your trip, as you could be forced to pay additional fees depending on their coronavirus-related travel policies.
+However, be sure to find out what your airline’s cancellation and rebooking policies are before you make any changes to your trip, as you could be forced to pay additional fees depending on their coronavirus-related travel policies.

-Hotels in cities with lockdowns or outbreaks may also be offering refunds if you need to cancel your trip, so be sure to reach out to them to see what their policies are before you cancel.
+Many hotels are also offering refunds if you need to cancel your trip, so be sure to reach out to them to see what their policies are before you cancel.
 Same goes with any lodging option, such as AirBnb, which is currently offering their “extenuating circumstances” cancellation policy without charge to hosts and guests in impacted areas.

 …Same goes for your cruise line